‘Smartly-dressed’ students, ‘ready’ to shine.

 - Reading book

 We do not engage in discussion about what is and what is not acceptable.
 If we have a doubt about any aspect of uniform, there is no doubt for us that it contravenes policy.
 Our expectations are clear and rooted in the best intentions for our students: to present themselves professionally and build habits for good organisation and preparedness.
 We expect everyone to respect the spirit of the rules, not to try subterfuge and find a loophole.
 We support if circumstance prevents smart uniform, we sanction if there is a choice to not wear smart uniform.
 We operate a policy of confiscation and parental collection to prompt a conversation about standards.
 We expect parents and carers to support the academy by knowing and meeting these expectations in relation to ensuring their child is ready and prepared for success at JQA.
+Where students arrive without basic items of uniform, parents will be expected to bring the item to the Academy before entry.
 Excellence is expected here.